Margaret Rudin

-Margaret Rudin (née Margaret Lee Frost; born May 31, 1943) is an American woman convicted of the December 1994 murder of her husband, Las Vegas real estate magnate Ronald Rudin.
+Margaret Rudin (née Margaret Lee Frost; born May 31, 1943) is an American woman convicted in May 2001 of the December 1994 murder of her fifth husband, Las Vegas real estate magnate Ronald Rudin.
 She was incarcerated at Florence McClure Women's Correctional Center in North Las Vegas, Nevada.

-In May 2022, Rudin's conviction was vacated.
-Charges were dismissed on December 9, 2024.
+Rudin, then 76 years old, was released on parole in January 2020.
+She continued her decades-long appeal of her conviction, and her conviction was vacated in May 2022, on the grounds of ineffective legal representation by her defense attorney in 2001.
+The district attorney chose not to retry Rudin, so a judge dismissed the charges on December 9, 2024.

 Early life

 Rudin was born in Memphis, Tennessee, one of three siblings.
 The family moved frequently, and before graduating from high school, Rudin had lived in 15 states.
-Rudin had married four times before meeting Ronald Rudin at the First Church of Religious Science in Las Vegas.
-The couple wed on September 11, 1987.
+Rudin had been four times before meeting Ronald Rudin, who also had four previous marriages, at the First Church of Religious Science in Las Vegas; the couple wed on September 11, 1987.

 Murder and investigation

 Ronald Rudin (born November 13, 1930, Chicago) disappeared on December 18, 1994, aged 64, after walking to Margaret's antique shop, which was in the same strip mall as his real estate office.

 On January 21, 1995, his charred dismembered remains were discovered near Lake Mojave, along with the burnt remains of an antique steamer trunk.
 He had been shot in the head, at least four times, with a .22 caliber gun.
 Police later searched the Rudin residence, and found blood spatter in the bedroom, as well as semen on the floor.